How to Motivate Your Child to Read

 - Choose silly chapter books like How to Eat Fried Worms that tickle your child’s funny bone.
 (Recommended by Rachael via blog comment)

-- Creating fun and engaging activities that tie to the themes of a book your child is reading.
-(Recommended by Allyson via blog comment.)
+- Create fun and engaging activities that tie in to the themes of a book your child is reading.
+(Recommended by Allyson via blog comment)

-- Challenge your child to make up fun voices as we read.
+- Challenge your child to make up fun voices as he reads.
 (I do it too!)
 (Recommended by Anita via blog comment)

-- Use 1-page stories to get them past the fear of the story being too long.
+- Use one-page stories to get them past the fear of the story being too long.
 You can even write your own!
 (Recommended by Anita via blog comment)